juliafmarques23/geo5017-group-05/README.md

 Notes:

 Learning rate and max iterations for gradient descent can be modified in main.py by changing the parameters 'learning_rate' and 'max_iter'
-The code is fully reproducible with the provided data points.
+The code is fully reproducible w

+ith the provided data points.